a-hussein-rep/Portfolio/README.md

 ### 📝 Personal Expense Tracker
 A basic WPF app in c# using MVVM Pattern.
 I focused on using ICommnd and INotifyPropertyChanged interfaces!
 I also used sqlite and efc to store data localy.
 I used repository pattern to handle sqlite via efc!

+### Task Hub
+A small, incomplete ASP.NET API demo showcasing how controllers work and how to use Entity Framework Core (EFC) to create a database.
+This project also served as a test for integrating Docker.
+Additionally, I used Swagger UI to test API endpoints and configured XML comments to document the Swagger interface.